“Maahes,” she coos in Sly’s ear, “do you have a special name for me?

 The board is set in place.

 Dee reads off the first question: Do you sail the Nile with D?
-The planch whips around, spelling out an easy I do.
+The planch whips around, spelling out I do.
 OK, it doesn’t whip around.
 Planchettes don’t whip.
 If you have a planch that whips, something’s rotten in the state of Denmark.
 Someone’s working it.
 Not that someone isn’t working it here, but Sly has better sense than to whip it.
 He sashays the thing, like a real spirit would do.

 The planchette selects NO, and continues: Y-O-U-A-R-E-A-D-E-A-R.